brzeczyk-compiler/brzeczyk/README.md

 [ˈbʒɛ̃n͇ʧ̑ɨk]

-A simple programming language with very *polished* syntax.
+A simple programming language with a very *polished* syntax.

-Implemented by students at Theoretical Computer Science Department of Jagiellonian University as the project for *Compilers* course in the 2022/23 winter semester.
+Implemented by students at the Theoretical Computer Science Department of the Jagiellonian University during the *Compilers* course in the 2022/23 winter semester.

-The language does not really have anything out of ordinary and it's mostly C-like, with a few somewhat interesting (compared to C) features:
+The language is mostly C-like, with a few somewhat interesting (compared to C) features:

 - nested functions able to access outer variables,
 - dynamically allocated arrays with automatic reference counting,